wso2/choreo-samples/sfdc-opportunity-update-to-slack/readme.md

-Use template (Salesforce Opportunity Update to Slack Channel Message) to send a notification in a given Slack Channel, When an opportunity in Salesforce is updated.
+# Salesforce Opportunity Update to Slack Channel Message
 ## Use case
 It is important to follow up with the updates for your opportunities in Salesforce as soon as they are added to increase the efficiency of your sales team.
 For constant communication your organization might be using a dedicated Slack Channel for new Salesforce updates.
-Using this template you can send notification to your sales team's Slack Channel whenever any field of your existing opportunity is updated.
+Using this sample you can send notification to your sales team's Slack Channel whenever any field of your existing opportunity is updated.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/sfdc_opportunity_update_to_slack <newProjectName>`
 * Salesforce Account
 * Slack Account